AckerlyXu/heima/articles/virtual-machines/windows/extensions-features.md

 Remove-AzureRmVMExtension -ResourceGroupName myResourceGroup -VMName myVM -Name myExtensionName
 ```

-An extension can also be removed using the Azure portal preview.
+An extension can also be removed using the Azure Portal.
 To do so:

 1. Select a virtual machine.
 2. Select **Extensions**.